 - Motor vehicles: 5 years

 - Leasehold improvements: 5 years (term of the lease)

-The ongoing Parliamentary appropriation received for the Grain Quality Research program and Internal Audit expenditures have been recognized as revenue of the Fund.
+The ongoing Parliamentary appropriation received for the Grain Quality Research program and Internal Audit expenditures will be recognized as revenue of the Fund.
 The government funding basis is used to recognize transactions affecting Parliamentary appropriations.
 The future-oriented statement of operations is based on accrual accounting.
 Consequently, items presented in the future-oriented statement of operations are not necessarily the same as those provided through appropriations from Parliament.